thomasjm/sicp_python_markdown/rendered/Chapter3.md

 ```
 <html><div class="codeparent python"><pre class="stdout"><code>False</code></pre></div></html>

 How many steps does this save?
 In the worst case, the item we are looking for may be the largest one in the set, so the number of steps is the same as for the unordered representation.
 On the other hand, if we search for items of many different sizes we can expect that sometimes we will be able to stop searching at a point near the beginning of the list and that other times we will still need to examine most of the list.
 On average we should expect to have to examine about half of the items in the set.
-Thus, the average number of steps required will be about $\\frac{n}{2}$.
-This is still $\\Theta(n)$ growth, but it does save us, on average, a factor of `2` in the number of steps over the previous implementation.
+Thus, the average number of steps required will be about $\frac{n}{2}$.
+This is still $\Theta(n)$ growth, but it does save us, on average, a factor of `2` in the number of steps over the previous implementation.

 We can obtain a more impressive speedup by re-implementing `intersect_set`.
-In the unordered representation, this operation required $\\Theta(n\^2)$ steps because we performed a complete scan of `set2` for each element of `set1`.
+In the unordered representation, this operation required $\Theta(n^2)$ steps because we performed a complete scan of `set2` for each element of `set1`.
 But with the ordered representation, we can use a more clever method.
 We iterate through both sets simultaneously, tracking an element `e1` in `set1` and `e2` in `set2`.
 When `e1` and `e2` are equal, we include that element in the intersection.

 Suppose, however, that `e1` is less than `e2`.
 Since `e2` is smaller than the remaining elements of `set2`, we can immediately conclude that `e1` cannot appear anywhere in the remainder of `set2` and hence is not in the intersection.
 Thus, we no longer need to consider `e1`; we discard it and proceed to the next element of `set1`.
 Similar logic advances through the elements of `set2` when `e2 < e1`.
 Here is the function: